natario1/CameraView/README.md

 ```

 If you don't request this feature, you can use `CameraKit.hasCameras()` to detect if current device has cameras, and then start the camera view.

+## Roadmap

+This are things that need to be done, off the top of my head:

+- [ ] fix CropOutput class presumably not working on rotated pictures
+- [ ] test video and 'frame' capture behavior, I expect some bugs there
+- [ ] simple APIs to draw grid lines
+- [ ] replace setCameraListener() with addCameraListener()
+- [ ] add a `sizingMethod` API to choose the capture size?
+Could be `max`, `4:3`, `16:9`...
+Right now it's `max`
+- [ ] pinch to zoom support
+- [ ] exposure correction APIs
+- [ ] revisit demo app (added video support)
+- [ ] `Camera2` integration
+- [ ] EXIF support for 'frame' captured pictures, using ExifInterface library, so we can stop rotating it in Java
+- [ ] add onRequestPermissionResults for easy permission callback
+- [ ] better error handling, maybe with a onError(e) method in the public listener
+- [ ] better threading, for example ensure callbacks are called in the ui thread